Aslı Niyazioğlu

 Research interests:

-I am an early modern Ottoman historian working on dream narratives, gardens and urban history.
+I am an early modern Ottoman historian working on talismanic antiquities, dreams, gardens, and urban history.

 I returned to Oxford’s Faculty of Oriental Studies, where I had served as a departmental lecturer, in 2017, after nearly a decade at Koç University, Istanbul.
 Prior to that, I held a postdoctoral fellowship at the Wissenschaftskolleg zu Berlin and received my PhD in History and Middle Eastern Studies at Harvard.